vincentrose88/readthedocs_sandbox/docs/GitLab_best_practice.md

 library(here)

 # Data: Read in the tab-separated zipped RNA expression consensus downloaded from the Human Protein Atlas
-# "data" is the soft link to the data location on hydra
+# "data" is the soft link to the data location
 hpa = read_delim(here("data","rna_tissue_consensus.tsv.zip"))
 ```